micmejia/bible-dump/NKJV/Hosea/Hos 9.md

 The days of punishment have come; The days of recompense have come.
 Israel knows!
 The prophet _is_ a fool, The spiritual man _is_ insane, Because of the greatness of your iniquity and great enmity.

 ###### 8
-The watchman of Ephraim _is_ with my God; But the prophet _is_ a [^a]fowler's snare in all his ways-- Enmity in the house of his God.
+The watchman of Ephraim _is_ with my God; But the prophet _is_ a fowler's snare in all his ways-- Enmity in the house of his God.

 ###### 9
 They are deeply corrupted, As in the days of Gibeah.
 He will remember their iniquity; He will punish their sins.

 ###### 10
-"I found Israel Like grapes in the wilderness; I saw your fathers As the firstfruits on the fig tree in its first season. _But_ they went to Baal Peor, And [^b]separated themselves _to that_ shame; They became an abomination like the thing they loved.
+"I found Israel Like grapes in the wilderness; I saw your fathers As the firstfruits on the fig tree in its first season. _But_ they went to Baal Peor, And separated themselves _to that_ shame; They became an abomination like the thing they loved.

 ###### 11
 _As for_ Ephraim, their glory shall fly away like a bird-- No birth, no pregnancy, and no conception!